teauxfu/brdsa.github.io/src/routes/fite/fite.md

 ## Donate

-You can donate to FITE in person by coming to our Saturday food distro, or online donating to Baton Rouge DSA and including a message that you would like your donation to be used for FITE.
+Baton Rouge DSA committed to funding FITE during its July 2025 general meeting.
+Donations earmarked for FITE will only be spent for supplies directly supporting mutual aid and community care.

-You can set up recurring [donations to Baton Rouge DSA](/donate/) or make a one-time donation via [Venmo](https://venmo.com/u/BRDSA).
+You can donate to FITE in person by coming to our Saturday food distro, or online.
+You can set up recurring [donations to FITE](/fite/donate) or make a one-time donation.
+Small, recurring donations make the most impact.
 Donations to FITE and Baton Rouge DSA are _not_ tax deductible.

 ## Want to cook?

 Check out [our cookbook](/fite/recipies)!